California State University, Long Beach: 22 West Radio22 West Radio is a free format, student run internet radio station at CSU, Long Beach. It is also an HD Radio station via 88.1 HD3 . The radio station is operated year-round. The station has been around in various forms since the mid-1970s, then known as KSUL (which went defunct after 1981). 22 West Radio is a department of Associated Students, Incorporated at CSULB and is both funded and regulated by them.

-Pow Wow

-Each March since 1970, the university has hosted the largest pow-wow in Southern California.
-This free two-day event, which attracts more than 6,000 persons each year, features Native American dancing, arts, craft and native foods.

 Student Recreation and Wellness Center

 The $70 million Student Recreation and Wellness Center is located on the northeast side of campus.
 It opened in fall 2010.

 Greek life – sororities and fraternities

-Eight national sororities on campus are governed by the Panhellenic Association and are members of the National Panhellenic Conference.
-Eleven general fraternities are members of and governed by the Interfraternity Council.
-There is also a Cultural Greek Council which governs over six sororities, six fraternities and one co-ed fraternity.
-Within the last 5 years, two fraternities have been removed for various instances of sexual assault and misconduct, specifically Sigma Alpha Epsilon and Sigma Chi.
-The latter's expulsion was not made known to the university community, causing controversy within the student body.

-Student housing

-CSULB provides housing to accommodate 3,000 students:Beachside Village – Off-site student housing with 2 buildings (Pacific, Atlantic), a dining hall and a pool.Hillside Village – 9 buildings (A, B, C, D, E, F, International House, Los Cerritos, Los Alamitos) with dining hall.Parkside Village – 10 buildings (G, H, J, K, L, M, N, P, Q, Parkside North) with dining hall.
+There are several national sororities and fraternities on campus.
+Sigma Chi's expulsion in 2018 caused controversy within the student body.

 Athletics

 Long Beach State competes in NCAA Division I in 18 sports teams and plays competitively in baseball, cross country, softball, track and field, women's tennis, and women's soccer, as well as both men's and women's basketball, volleyball, water polo and golf teams.
 The university is a founding member of the Big West Conference, and also competes in the Mountain Pacific Sports Federation for sports not sponsored by the Big West.